Experiences & Amenities

 The picnic pavilions have four picnic tables and a grill.
 Two of the picnic pavilions are ADA accessible and a restroom facility is close by.

-House tours are given at 10 a.m., 12 p.m. and 2 p.m., Thursday through Monday.
-The house is closed to the public on Tuesdays and Wednesdays as well as certain holidays.
+Guided tours of the Wesley House are offered hourly 10 a.m. to 3 p.m., Thursday through Monday.
+The house is closed to the public on Tuesday and Wednesday as well as certain holidays.

 - There is a maximum of 10 people per tour.

 - Masks are recommended while inside the Wesley House.
-Please maintain and allow for social distancing while on the tour.
+Please maintain social distancing.

-- Cost of the tours are $4 per adult and $2 per child under the age of 12.
-Exact Cash Only, change will not be given.
+- Cost of the tours is $4 per adult and $2 per child under the age of 12.
+Can accept cash, check or credit card at the Wesley House.

 Eden Gardens is the perfect wedding location.
 The wedding tree and the grounds make for a memorable venue.
 The pavilion and designated areas of the grounds are available for rent.

 Please contact our wedding coordinator at 850-267-8320 Monday through Thursday, 9 a.m. to 2 p.m.
 Central time, for details.
-If you call at another time, please leave a message and your call will returned in the order it's received.
+If you call at another time, please leave a message and your call will be returned.

 Eden Garden’s ornamental gardens are the main attraction of the park.
 Camellias and azaleas offer colorful displays October through May with peak blooming around March.
 The park also has a heritage rose garden, butterfly garden, hidden garden and a reflection pond filled with water lilies and koi fish.